 Grassroots is a UK leader in suicide prevention.
-We help to create safe spaces in our communities for Real Talk about suicide.
-We support people in our communities to develop the skills and confidence needed to save lives.
+We help to create safe spaces in our communities for lifesaving conversations about suicide.
+We support people to develop the skills and confidence needed to save lives.

 What do we believe?

 - We believe we can all make a difference.